geocoder21/WhiteStarLine/Development.md

 ```
 iceberg mass > 36 million kg cannot be pulled
 ```
+An 'ice_pull' function was developed to return a boolean value (True or False), depending on the total mass of the iceberg.
+This included a 'max_tow' variable so that the value could be updated in program parameters if needed (e.g. if a more powerful iceberg-towing tug were available).

 #### 5. Display plots and information on a GUI